reubert22/reubert22/README.md

 I am a Front End Developer from Brasil.

 - 🔭 I’m currently working on multiple frontend projects using React (Js && Native).
-- 🌱 Currently focused on React (Js && Native) and NodeJs.
+- 🌱 Currently focused on React (Js && Native).
 - 👯 Open to collaborating on some projects.

 <br>